zangzelin/code_san_share/README.md

 ## Code for SAN

-This repository provides code for SAN.
+This repository provides code for ["Boosting Novel Category Discovery Over Domains with Soft Contrastive Learning and All in One Classifier"](https://openaccess.thecvf.com/content/ICCV2023/papers/Zang_Boosting_Novel_Category_Discovery_Over_Domains_with_Soft_Contrastive_Learning_ICCV_2023_paper.pdf).

 ### Environment